 Funeral plans designed for today’s customers’ needs

-With living costs on the rise and the average price of a funeral in the UK currently at £4,271 according to the Sun Life Cost of Dying Report 2018, perhaps a return to the idea of a penny policy is what we need?
+With living costs on the rise and the average price of a funeral in the UK currently at £4,184 according to the Sun Life Cost of Dying Report 2021, perhaps a return to the idea of a penny policy is what we need?
 Of course, with inflation the premiums would be higher than a penny in today's money but the idea of saving a small amount each month could be a good one.
-While we can’t offer a penny policy our direct cremation funeral plans are great value for money with payments with the option of a trust based plan and an over 50’s insurance plan.
+While we can’t offer a penny policy our direct cremation funeral plans are great value for money with payments with the option of a trust-based funeral plan and an over 50’s funeral plan.

-Both our plans cover everything involved with arranging and carrying out a direct cremation.
+Both our plans cover everything involved with arranging and carrying out a simple cremation funeral.
 That means than all transport costs, administration charges, doctors fees, a solid pine eco-coffin and hand delivery of the ashes are covered with nothing additional for your friends or family to worry about.
 You will receive all the details in the post including a Plan Summary & Certificate, a Record of Wishes and a My Funeral Wishes card to keep in your purse or wallet.